oherns321/nis-kit/blocks/slideshow/README.md

 # Slideshow Block

-A responsive slideshow block for promotional content, based on the Columbia Gas slideshow design pattern.
+A responsive vertical layout block for promotional content, based on the Columbia Gas slideshow design pattern.
+Each slide is displayed in its own row, creating a vertical stack of promotional content.

 ## Features

 - **Responsive Design**: Adapts to mobile, tablet, and desktop viewports
+- **Vertical Layout**: All slides are visible in a vertical stack
-- **Accessible Navigation**: Keyboard navigation, ARIA labels, and screen reader support
+- **Accessible Markup**: Proper semantic structure and ARIA labels
-- **Smooth Transitions**: CSS-based slide transitions with fade and slide effects
-- **Touch/Swipe Support**: (Can be extended with touch libraries)
+- **Universal Editor Support**: Full integration with AEM Universal Editor
-- **Auto-play Option**: Optional auto-advance functionality
 - **Multiple Variants**: Compact, dark theme, and other styling options

 ## Usage